michellab/BioSimSpace/doc/source/api/index_Gateway.rst

 BioSimSpace.Gateway
 ===================

-The *Gateway* package contains tools to select features from MD-trajectories.
+The *Gateway* package contains tools that allow BioSimSpace to interface with the outside world.
-It also assigns them to a discrete state space, which will be later used in Markov modeling.

 .. automodule:: BioSimSpace.Gateway